0xbinder/0xbinder.github.io/content/posts/knight-ctf/index.md

 >
 > Author: 0xt4req

 The attacker did alot of crazy directory bruteforcing.I ignored all the packets and went direct to where he first got the initial foothold.
-From bash history we can see the attacker perform an internal nmap scan and found a vulnerable ftp `vsftpd-2.3.4` in the main server
+From bash history we can see the attacker performed an internal nmap scan and found a vulnerable ftp `vsftpd-2.3.4` in the main server

 ![img-description](1.png)